 Enhanced recovery protocols are evidence-based care bundles that significantly improve recovery after major surgery.
-Enhanced Recovery principles and protocols are now considered to be a standard of care in many surgical specialties.
+These principles and protocols are now standard of care in many surgical specialties.

 ODM+ and Enhanced Recovery

-Hemodynamic monitoring using oesophageal Doppler monitoring is a vital element of Enhanced Recovery and has been well validated within the accepted protocol.
+Haemodynamic management using oesophageal Doppler monitoring (ODM+) has been well validated within the accepted protocol.
 In the UK, it is supported by the Enhanced Recovery Partnership in line with the National Institute of Clinical Excellence (NICE) Guidance MTG3, the NHS Operating Framework and the Department of Health Innovation Health and Wealth Review, 2011.

-In Europe, ODM was chosen by the Enhanced Recovery After Surgery (ERAS) group, stating that ‘Oesophageal Doppler ultrasonography was chosen as the preferred method of monitoring intraoperative stroke volume due to the broader evidence base in this context’.
+In Europe the Enhanced Recovery After Surgery (ERAS) group selected ODM.
+The group stated that ‘Oesophageal Doppler ultrasonography was chosen as the preferred method of monitoring intraoperative stroke volume due to the broader evidence base in this context’.

-The following list identifies the surgical patients who should receive ODM, as recommended by the Enhanced Recovery Partnership:
+The following list identifies the surgical patients who should receive ODM, as recommended by the Enhanced Recovery Partnership (ERP):

-- Major surgery with a mortality rate of >1%.
+- Major Surgery with a mortality rate of >1% and/or

-- Major surgery with an anticipated blood loss of greater than 500mls.
+- with an anticipated blood loss of greater than 500mls.

 - Major intra-abdominal surgery